 This is our list of what to pack for Iceland whatever time of year you visit.
 However don’t stress too much – 370,000 people live here all year round, so we have everything you’ll need.
-The quality may be better than that you can buy at home – Icelandic wool is famously durable and warm, and if our coats say they are wind and waterproof they really really are.
+In fact, the quality may be better than that you can buy at home – Icelandic wool is famously durable and warm, and, if our coats say they are wind and waterproof they really, really are.

 - Socks.
-Really warm woolen socks to go with your boots.
+Really warm woollen socks to go with your boots.
 Especially useful if you are Snorkelling at Silfra or going on a hike.
-Wet feet are no fun.
+Cold, wet feet are no fun.

 - Small Hiking Backpack.
 Useful for day trips, trips to the pool, overnight accommodation etc.

 - Waterproof trousers.
 If you are only staying in the city these aren’t crucial, but you’ll be surprised how often you use them!
-Sideways rain is a thing.
+Sideways rain is a common occurrence here.

 - Thin wool jumper and/or a fleece jacket.
-This must fit under the ran coat, staying warm Iceland is all about wearing layers of clothing.
+This must fit under the raincoat, staying warm in Iceland is all about wearing multiple layers of clothing.

 - Swimwear.
 The spas in Iceland are famous, but even our local swimming pools are worth a visit.
-Unlike pools in the UK each has hot pots for sitting and warming up after a long day hiking.
-There’s also countless natural geothermal hot springs to plunge into, so pack a travel towel if you have one – you can always rent full size towels and swimwear at pools if you need them.
+Unlike pools in the UK, each has hot pots for sitting and warming up after a long day hiking.
+There are also countless natural geothermal hot springs to plunge into, so pack a travel towel for them if you have one – but you can always rent full-size towels and swimwear at pools if you need them.

 - Sunglasses.
-In summer it’s sunny and in winter there can be glare off the snow, and all year there is glare from the water if you go whale watching.
+In summer it’s sunny and in winter there can be glare from the snow, and all year there is glare from the water if you go whale watching.